-My research is primarily concentrated in four areas: state environmental regulation, public attitudes about energy and the environment, and environmental justice.
+My research is primarily concentrated in four areas: environmental justice, the equity and justice dimensions of the U.S. energy transition, public attitudes about energy and the environment, and state environmental regulation.

 State Environmental Regulation.

 Much of my research focuses on how federalism shapes U.S. state environmental politics and policy.
 Most U.S. federal pollution control programs are based on a model of regulatory federalism, in which the federal government has primary responsibility to set national standards, while states have the authority to implement and enforce these standards within their borders.
 This decentralized regime of environmental protection provides states with extraordinary discretion to determine their preferred level of enforcement of important federal pollution control programs such as the Clean Air Act and the Clean Water Act.
 My work leverages this variation in state regulatory behavior to understand the spatial and temporal dynamics of regulatory enforcement, with a focus on understanding and estimating the effects of the political, economic, geographical, and contextual factors that drive state enforcement decisions.